apache/cordova-docs/docs/fr/edge/guide/platforms/wp8/upgrade.md

 * * *

-licence : une licence à l'Apache Software Foundation (ASF) au titre d'un ou plusieurs contrats de licence pour le cotisant.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 L'ASF licenses ce fichier vous sous Apache License, Version 2.0 (la "licence") ; vous ne pouvez utiliser ce fichier sauf en conformité avec la licence.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0